Nexmo/stitch-js-quickstart/docs/1-simple-conversation.md

 }
 ```

-Then find the conversation that we are looking for within the list of existing conversations that the user is a member of.
+Then retrieve the conversation from the list of existing conversations that the user is a member of.
 If it does exist we resolve with that conversation.
 If the conversation does not exist we throw an `Error`.

 ```js
   }).then(function(conversations) {